csswizardry/defaults.css/README.md

 just becomes noise.
 To that end, `defaults.css` does as little as it can get away with.

-It even does as far as gating rules behind the relevant `@-rule` where possible, e.g.:
+It even goes as far as gating rules behind the relevant `@-rule` where possible, e.g.:

 ```css